Dental Crowns in Beverly Hills

 The porcelain crown can be indistinguishable from the natural teeth.

-In terms of process, any Dentist in Los Angeles will tell you it usually takes about two visits to install a dental crown, with trips to the office two weeks apart from each other.
-Upon your first visit, your tooth will be shaped – trimmed away so it is the optimal size and shape to receive a crown; while also removing any decay that may be present.
+Any dentist will tell you it usually takes about two visits to install a dental crown, with trips to the office two weeks apart from each other.
+Upon your first visit, your tooth will be shaped trimmed away so it is the optimal size and shape to receive a crown; while also removing any decay.
 In addition, your dentist will take an impression of your tooth so the model can be sent away, a cast can be formed, and the crown can be manufactured.
-And ensuring you don’t leave the office with an exposed shaved tooth, you will be fitted with a temporary crown, usually made of plastic, until your permanent crown is ready to be affixed – which typically takes around two weeks time.
+Ensuring you don’t leave the office with an exposed shaved tooth, you will be fitted with a temporary crown, usually made of plastic, until your permanent crown is ready to be affixed, which typically takes around two weeks’ time.